Car Accident ChiropractorWhat Are The Most Common Car Accident Injuries

 Other, more serious injuries might become permanent and even result in a physical disability.

-The type and severity of the accident depends on a variety of factors, including:
+The type and severity of the automobile accident depends on a variety of factors, including:

 • The use of seatbelts

-• The area of the car was hit in the crash.
+• The area of the car that was hit in the crash.

 • How was the person sitting in the seat, straight or at an angle?